ignaciomigliaro/Frustrated-Lewis-Pairs/README.md

 # Frustrated Lewis Pairs
+This is the repo for the Research Article: Integrated Study on Methane Activation: Exploring Main Group Frustrated Lewis Pairs through Density Functional Theory, Machine Learning, and Machine Learned Force Fields.
+Here you can find the code used to generate all of the Frustrated Lewis pairs, the model weights , and the hyperparameters used to train the MLFF model.
 The code found in this repo has been used for the generation of combination of Lewis acids , Lewis bases, and their substituents, then ran through a random generator to be studied with the use of Machine learning.
 All code is in Python and is self contained.